bquast/bquast.github.io/_pages/python.md

   credit: Bastiaan Quast
 ---

-Below is a list of the Pytho packages that I authored, an overview is available here:
+Below is a list of the Python packages that I authored, an overview is available here:

 <https://pypi.org/user/bquast/>

 ## HEtools

-HEtools (Homomorphic Encryption tool) is a library that implements a collection of homomorphic encryption primitives like the coefficient modulo (coefmod), as well as primitives for the generation of keys.
+HEtools (Homomorphic Encryption tools) is a library that implements a collection of homomorphic encryption primitives like the coefficient modulo (coefmod), as well as primitives for the generation of keys.

 <https://pypi.org/project/HEtools/>